OfficeDev/office-js-snippets/README.md

 ## Adding a new sample

-1. Create a snippet using the Add-in Playground.
+1. Create a snippet using Script Lab.
 2. Click on `Copy to Clipboard` in the `Share` menu.
 3. Fill in the `author`, `name`, `description`, `source` properties if they are empty so that we can generate the playlist correctly.
 4. Add that snippet into the respective folders.
 Make sure that the snippet file names and folder names are in [`kebab-case`](http://wiki.c2.com/?KebabCase).